simboden/BVtkNodes/README.md

 ### Information

-- **Tested version**: Blender version 2.79b and VTK library version 8.2.0.
+- **Tested version**: Blender version 2.80 beta and VTK library version 8.2.0.
 - **License**: [GPL v3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
 - **Contributors**: Silvano Imboden (s.imboden@cineca.it), Lorenzo Celli, Paul McManus, Tuomo Keskitalo

 ### Prerequisites

-BVTKNodes add-on requires VTK version 8.2.0 and VTK python wrappers compatible with the python version used in Blender.
+BVTKNodes add-on requires Blender version 2.80 (beta), VTK version 8.2.0 and VTK python wrappers compatible with the Python version used in Blender.
 Another VTK version (7 or later) may be alternatively used, if generated class definitions (gen_VTK*.py files) are also updated (by running populate_db.py and generate.py.
 Warning: Modifications may be